patternfly/patternfly-react/packages/patternfly-3/react-console/README.md

 ### Testing

-Testing is done at the root of this repo.
 To only run the console tests:

 ```
 yarn test packages/console